dschlenk/opennms-cookbook/README.md

 ```

 ### Other Recipes

+* `opennms::notemplates` Everything default does except the only templates are for etc/opennms.conf and etc/opennms.properties.
 * `opennms::nsclient` installs the optional nsclient data collection plugin and uses the template for etc/nsclient-datacollection-config.xml.
 * `opennms::xml` installs the optional xml data collection plugin and uses the template for etc/xml-datacollection-config.xml.